About the hike

 Winter like conditions persist.
 Travel may be very difficult.
 Winter travel equipment and experience is recommended.
 Snow camping is likely.
 There will be few other hikers on the trail.
 Check with the Trail Center for seasonal conditions.

 Avalanche hazard.
 During this time you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.

 Early season backpacking: significant amounts of snow.
 As the season progresses, snowfields develop snow/ice bridges over streams and between rocks which can collapse without warning.
 Travel conditions are highly variable and dependant on weather and time of day.

 Avalanche hazard persists until mid-July.
 During this time you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.

 Trail is generally snow free though some snow patches persist.
 Travel conditions are highly variable and dependant on weather.
 Severe rain or snow storms are possible even in the middle of summer.

 Peak visitor use occurs during this period.
+Campgrounds can be crowded.
 Reservations are strongly recommended.

 Mid-August - early September